 Tanis was the burial ground for the successors of the pharaoh who attacked Jerusalem and just fifty years after his death, Pharaoh Osorkon II came to power.

 The Bible declares that Shishak took the wealth of Jerusalem and Egyptians were always working on projects, including burial deposits that needed gold and silver.

 Therefore was any of Solomon's treasure melted down and recast to be buried in these royal tombs?

 Many of the antiquities of Jerusalem were taken by Shishak and when archaeologists excavated these tombs, they identified golden treasures that the grave robbers had missed.
 Inside they dug up a bracelet bearing the name of Sheshonq I, the man who took Judah's wealth, and his relatives were buried with gold and silver.
 Sheshonq II had a golden face mask and a large silver coffin.
 When Solomon reigned he boasted of the abundance of silver in Jerusalem, but after his death, Egypt plundered the nation, 2 Chronicles 9:10-27."

-While visiting an Egyptian museum Backholer saw artifacts that are virtually unheard of in the Western world.
+While visiting an Egyptian museum, Backholer saw virtually unheard of artifacts in the Western world.

 Bachelor explains that in the Tanis exhibit, next to Tutankhamun's display, he saw a" bracelet worn by the pharaoh who entered Jerusalem and took the wealth from Israel's first Temple!
 How many